 Lookout – On the hill behind the shop, there’s a lookout with beautiful views that looks down on the dam wall and across the lake.

-Walks - The Mt Edwards track is approximately 3 km and it’s a steep challenging hike.
+Walks - The Mt Edwards Summit Trail is approximately 3km and is a steep, challenging hike.
 Allow 2-3 hours return.

 Dam Wall - The walk across the dam wall is a very short but enjoyable walk.
 Kids will enjoy watching the boats on the lake and spotting turtles surfacing near the wall.
 You can often see pelicans and ducks swimming and hawks flying overhead.
 The view over the lake is sensational and in the other direction, the view down to Reynolds Creek below the dam wall is mesmerising, especially when water is being released from the dam into the creek.
 The access gate is open between 6am and 6pm, the gate is locked outside these hours.